Just a short comment on the current

 only stabilize YOU and your fellow Burlington and Hamilton chiropractic patients during

-times of stress as COVID-19 may triggering,
+times like these may triggering,

 but exercise to stabilize your spine while and following your Burlington and Hamilton back pain episodes.

 refers to how balance is controlled.
 Inhibited